Fruttolo/progettosaed/README.md

 progettosaed
 ============

-A university project done for the Open & Distributed Systems course.
+A university project done for unipg's Open & Distributed Systems course.

 We have to write a unified record store service, using SOAP.